I Don't Like Labels

 It’s about 3 pm on a lovely fall day.
 I’m walking along the Bay and finally decided it is time to write.
 To be clear I didn't really decide it was more that I could no longer focus on walking.
 This is one of a series of three started simultaneously October 20, 2022 and completed November 8, 2022 in bed - all on iPhone.

 Much of 2022 was spent trying to figure out what I want to be when I grow up.
 This included taking stock of what it seems I already am or at least what I created. jdcPARTNERSHIPS is one manifestation of that clarity as now, current endeavors (I.e., Equitable Evaluation Initiative and Luminare Group) are organized under a parent entity.
 That feels right and it was affirming to see a through line since 2002.

 But now as I meet new people and we do the dreaded introductions (ok maybe others enjoy), I find myself not knowing what to say.
-I have more roles than I am comfortable with and they speak more of functions I play within an organizational construct than what I am, do or are in practice to be.
+I have more roles than I am comfortable with and they speak more of functions I play within an organizational construct than what I am, do or am in practice to be.

 In the past I have referred to myself as a consultant, not an evaluator, facilitator, strategist, etc. None of these fully reflect what exists between and among those roles or the heartbeat and experiences embodied in all of them.